-When it comes to paying your employees here in the UK, there are a few options to choose from - two of the most popular ones being BACS and Faster Payments.
+When it comes to payroll management and paying your employees here in the UK, there are a few options to choose from - two of the most popular ones being BACS and Faster Payments.

 Whether you're at a big corporation navigating high-volume payments or a startup looking for flexibility and better cash flow, below we'll break down the key differences between the two systems - including their features, use cases, and benefits, so you can make an informed decision.